-Obje ctives Cont rols 01 To ensure that the battle-axe lot is of a size that can provide for the amenity of occupants and adjoining properties.
-C1 For development (other than a dwelling house or dual occupancy) in the R3 Medium Density Residential Zone-the minimum lot size is 950m 2 .
-C2 The lot, excluding the access handle, has minimum dimension in any direction, as follows: a) for a detached dual occupancy-21m b) for development involving three or more dwellings-24m.
+B3.9 B3.9 Additional controls for development on a battle-axe lot Obje ectives Cont rols 01 To ensure that the battle-axe lot is of a size that can provide for the amenity of occupants and adjoining properties.
+C1 For development (other than a dwelling house or dual occupancy) in the R3 Medium Density Residential Zone-the minimum lot size is 950m2.
+C2 The lot, excluding the access handle, has minimum dimension in any direction as follows: a) for a detached dual occupancy-21m b) for development involving three or more dwellings-24m.
 Note: The access handle of a battle-axe lot is included in calculating the lot size.
-02 To ensure adequate building separation to provide for the amenity of occupants and adjoining properties.
-C3 A 6m setback applies to the primary frontage (refer to Figure 30) for: a) development in the R2 Low Density Residential Zone. b) a dwelling house or dual occupancy in the R3 Medium Density Residential Zone.
-Note: c) the primary frontage is the boundary closest to the access handle leading to the street; and d) side and rear setbacks in Sections 3.2.3 and 3.2.4 apply.
-C4 For development in the R3 Medium Density Residential Zone (other than a dwelling house or dual occupancy) a 6m setback applies to all boundaries (refer to Figure 31).
-A reduced setback may be considered where there is no unreasonable impact on the amenity of adjoining properties having regard to privacy, solar access, sense of enclosure and view sharing.
+02 To ensure adequate building separation to provide for the amenity of occupants and C3 A 6m sptback applies to the primary frontage (refer to Figure 30) for: adjoining properties. × Residential Zone.
+290 18/ b) a dwelling house or dual occupancy in the R3 Medium Density Residential Zone.
+C. Note: Well by Willely c) the primary frontage is the boundary closest to the access handle leading to the street; and 20, d) side and rear setbacks in Sections 3.2.3 and 3.2.4 apply.
+ON MIDCR 2011S C4 For development in the R3 Medium Density Residential Zone (other than a dwelling house or dual occupancy) a 6m setback applies to all boundaries (refer to Figure 31). ed A reduced setback may be considered where there is no unreasonable impact on the amenity of adjoining properties having regard to privacy, solar access, sense of enclosure and view sharing.